-If you buy glasses from us then you’ll automatically get free aftercare for one year, which includes patient care and an in-warranty repair service.
-You’ll also be able to call our dedicated patient line free on 0800 60 50 40, where our team will be available to help you with any problems between 8am-7pm Monday to Thursday, 8am-5:30pm Friday and 9am-1pm on Saturdays.
+If you buy glasses from us then you’ll automatically get free aftercare for one year, which includes an in-warranty repair service.
+You’ll also be able to call our dedicated patient line free on 0800 60 50 40, where our team will be available to help you with any problems between 9am-5:30pm Monday to Friday and 9am-1pm on Saturday.

-If you would like extra aftercare and protection for your glasses, then you can take advantage of our CarePlus membership.
-For only £20 you’ll be covered for up to two years for the full cost of any repairs you need if your glasses get accidentally damaged or broken.
-You’ll also get special discounts on further pairs of glasses if you need to replace your lenses during those two years.
-This even covers you if your prescription changes after cataract surgery – if you’ve bought your prescription glasses from us then we’ll update them to your post-surgery prescription free of charge.
+If you would like extra peace of mind and protection for your glasses, then you can take advantage of our CarePlus membership.
+For only £25 you’ll be covered for a full 12 months for the cost of any repairs you need, or if your glasses get accidentally damaged or broken.
+You’ll also get half-price replacement glasses if yours are lost or stolen.
+CarePlus even covers you if your prescription changes after cataract surgery – if you’ve bought your prescription glasses from us then we’ll update them to your post-surgery prescription free of charge.

-Plus we have a range of useful eye care accessories, such as glasses cases and chains, magnifiers, lamps, and cleaning solutions.
-Also don’t forget to check the NHS criteria for optical vouchers, as if you’re entitled to them you can use them as a contribution towards the cost of any of our glasses.
+Plus we have a selection of useful eye care accessories, such as glasses cases and chains, magnifiers, lamps, eye drops and cleaning solutions.
+Also, don’t forget to check the NHS criteria for optical vouchers, as if you’re entitled to them you can use them as a contribution towards the cost of any of our glasses.